 Imagine you are the project manager for a team.
 The project charter has been approved.
 Your team has been formed and you are now ready to begin planning.

-As part of planning for the project, you need to consider not only what tools will be required to complete the deliverable or end-result for the project, but also the tools required to run the project itself.
-You and the team have decided to use a project management software based on the following use cases:
+As part of planning for the project, you need to consider not only what tools will be required to complete the deliverable or end result for the project, but also the tools required to run the project itself.
+You and the team have decided to use project management software based on the following use cases:

 - The need to have a tool to assist with project planning

-- The need to have a tool to help the team with the project schedule and manage project timelines
+- The need to have a project scheduling tool to help the team with scheduling and manage project timelines

 - The need to have a tool that will provide the ability to store and share important project files and documents